Medicare Part C, also called Medicare Advantage, is an additional insurance option for people with Original Medicare.

 - whether you receive other financial assistance, such as Medicaid

-If you’re happy with your current Medicare coverage and are only interested in receiving prescription drug coverage, Medicare Part D may suffice.
+If you’re happy with your current Medicare coverage and are only interested in receiving prescription drug coverage, a stand-alone Medicare Part D plan may be the best option.

-If you have Medicare coverage but only need additional help with costs, a Medigap policy might work for you.
+If you have Medicare coverage but only need additional help with costs, a Medicare supplemental insurance (Medigap) policy might work for you.

 For some people, Medicare Part C is an additional cost that they just can’t afford — in this case, shopping around for Part D and Medigap coverage may help save money.